-After several months of my official diagnosis I realized just how much I was struggling with coping.
+After several months of my official diagnosis, I realized just how much I was struggling with coping.
 I was going to a local support group but it just wasn’t helping.
 Where I live there aren’t a lot of people my age with this disease.
 Mostly people 20 years or older that have had it for 10 or more years.
 But one meeting I was told about a convention slash symposium being held in Chicago.
-So I go to this and in the reception area are stations displaying and selling art done by fellow Parkys (my term deal with it).
+So, I go to this and in the reception area are stations displaying and selling art done by fellow Parkys (my term deal with it).
 Most of these people had no formal art training.
 It just something they found within themselves to do when they couldn’t sleep or to relieve stress.
 It hit me – I was such a fool.
 I should be doing something with my art like these wonderful people.
 The experience was amazing and comforting and soul cleansing.

 Expansion and growth as an artist begins.
 As my PD plays tricks with my body I learn that some days manipulating these small pieces of glass can be very difficult some times.
 This became frustrating and depressing, the complete opposite of the intention and purpose of sculpting.
-So I needed to come up with a plan B when these nights happened.
+I needed to come up with a plan B when these nights happened.
 This opened the door to charcoal.

 Several drawings in my friends tell me I should sell some.
 So from word of mouth I started to sell a few pieces.
 More encouragement from friends and suggestions of starting a website found me pondering, what if.
-So with my humor in tow the birth of Shakingarts.com has taken place.
+With my humor in tow the birth of Shakingarts.com has taken place.

-So please join me on this new journey and let’s see where it leads.
+Please join me on this new journey and let’s see where it leads.
 I have met some wonderful people so far and look forward to meeting more and growing as an artist.
 This site will evolve and grow and I would hope you will be a part of it.